DID YOU KNOW....?

 The most number of individual European Championship gold medals won by a British skater is 3 by John E. Fry with the 500 metres time trial (1971 road and 1978 track) and 5000 metres (1979 track).
 He also has a European gold medal from the 10000 metres 3 man relay Championship (1984 road).
+He was a member of the British team that crossed the line first in the European relay Championship (1985 road) only for the race to be declared void.
 Incidentally, he also won gold in the 2 man relay events held during the 1971 European (road) Championships and 1975 World (road) Championships prior to their recognition as bone fide Championship events.

 Lisa Smith is the only British female to have won gold medals at a major international winning the 1500 metres road and track Junior European Championships in Birmingham, England in 1984.

 Michael McInerney holds the record for winning the most number of major international medals in one Championship with 6 gained during the 1987 Junior European Championships held in Nantes, France.
 This included gold in the 3000 metres.